AntczakEI/app-ads/_posts/2026-03-19-upper-body-strength-for-fighters.md

 If your gym work is making your technical sessions worse, you are doing it wrong.

-For a broader combat sports strength approach, read [Strength Training for Muay Thai: Best Exercises](/training/strength-training-for-muay-thai-best-exercises/) and [Muay Thai Strength Training Program: 2 Days a Week](/training/muay-thai-strength-training-program-2-days-week/).
+For a broader combat-sports strength approach, read [Strength Training for Muay Thai: Best Exercises (and What to Skip)](/training/strength-training-for-muay-thai-best-exercises/) and [Muay Thai Strength Training Program (2 Days/Week): Full Plan + Exercises](/training/muay-thai-strength-training-program-2-days-week/).

-For trunk work that supports power transfer and control, see [Core Training for Fighters](/training/core-training-for-fighters/).
+For trunk work that supports power transfer and control, see [Core Training for Fighters: What Actually Builds Power, Stability, and Transfer](/training/core-training-for-fighters/).

-If fatigue is starting to build up, [Deload Week for Muay Thai and Gym](/training/deload-week-muay-thai-gym/) can help you reset before performance drops further.
+If fatigue is starting to build up, [Deload Week for Muay Thai + Gym: When to Do It, How to Do It (Simple Template)](/recovery/deload-week-muay-thai-gym/) can help you reset before performance drops further.

+If your whole weekly setup feels off, also read [Muay Thai + Gym: How to Balance Both Without Burning Out](/training/muay-thai-gym-how-to-balance-both-without-burning-out/).

 ## Common Mistakes Fighters Make With Upper Body Training

-### 1. Chasing Numbers That Do Not Matter
+## 1. Chasing Numbers That Do Not Matter

 A bigger bench press is only useful if it helps the athlete, not if it wrecks the shoulders and drains recovery.

-### 2. Neglecting Pulling Strength
+## 2. Neglecting Pulling Strength

 Too much pushing and too little pulling is one of the fastest ways to make upper body training less effective.

-### 3. Confusing Fatigue With Good Programming
+## 3. Confusing Fatigue With Good Programming

 Feeling destroyed after upper body day does not mean the session was smart.

-### 4. Copying Bodybuilder Routines
+## 4. Copying Bodybuilder Routines

 Fighters are not bodybuilders.
 Their gym training should reflect that.

-### 5. Ignoring Carryover
+## 5. Ignoring Carryover

 Every upper body exercise should be judged by one question: